Adonis Creed: Creed (2015)

-During one intense night of training, Rocky becomes ill and is taken to the hospital.
+During one intense night of training, Rocky becomes ill and suddenly collapses before being taken to the hospital.
 He is diagnosed with Non-Hodgkin lymphoma but refuses to undergo chemotherapy, remembering that it wasn't enough to save his wife, Adrian.
 Donnie discovers pamphlets about the disease in Rocky's coat pocket after another late night training session, where Rocky tells Donnie that they are not family and that he has nothing to live for now that Adrian, his best friend and brother-in-law Paulie, Apollo, and his old coach Mickey, have died, and his son, Robert Jr., has moved away to Vancouver.
 Later on, a frustrated Donnie is about to attend a concert, where Bianca is about to perform.
-However, after a stranger insults him and his father, Donnie becomes irate, and attacks the stranger in a fit of rage, prompting security to restrain him.
+However, after a stranger insults him and his father, Donnie becomes irate, and attacks the stranger in a fit of rage before going on a violent outburst, prompting security to restrain him.
 Donnie is then arrested for assault and sent to jail.
 When Rocky comes to bail him out, Donnie is still upset, and tells off the former heavyweight champion, accusing him of getting Apollo killed in the ring.

 Later, Donnie goes to Bianca's apartment to apologize and explain the situation.
 However, Bianca deems it best for her and Donnie to focus on their individual careers.
 She then closes the door and removes her hearing aids as Donnie continues to plead for forgiveness on the other side of the door.
 Donnie then meets up with Rocky, explaining that he is going to use the name Creed and fight against Conlan, but only if Rocky gets treatment for his illness.
 While Rocky is still sick, he still trains Donnie in the hospital room and back in his house.

-The match takes place in Conlan's hometown of Liverpool, England, where Donnie is antagonized by Conlan who refers to him as a “false Creed” at the press conference.
+The match takes place in Conlan's hometown of Liverpool, England, where Donnie is antagonized by Conlan, who refers to him as a “false Creed” at the press conference.
 Before the match, Bianca comes to their hotel at Rocky's behest, and the two reconcile.
 Mary Anne sends Donnie his father's iconic American flag boxing shorts; the back of the shorts bearing the name Johnson and the front bearing the name Creed.
-After some early struggles, Donnie shocks the world by giving Conlan all he can handle.
+After some early struggles, Donnie regains by giving Conlan all he can handle.
 He ultimately goes the distance, even managing to knock Conlan down for the first time in his career as Bianca and the once-antagonistic crowd begin to cheer him on.
 Although he loses by split decision, Donnie gains the respect and admiration of Conlan and everyone watching.

 Back in Philadelphia, Donnie and a frail but rather improving Rocky go up the Rocky Steps, representing a victory for both Rocky and Donnie in fighting their respective battles.